idontwantausernameplease/blurg/contents/urban-sprawl-1.md

 [Go to solution](/?p=urban-sprawl-2#the-use-of-the-land)
 #### The form of the property
 The zoning regulations of the use of land usually also specifies the form of a building.
 This includes the type of building (single-family detached housing, duplexes, rowhouses etc.), height restrictions, minimum lot size restrictions, and building setbacks/frontage/garden space.
 All of these have the purpose to protect land values.
-A tall building may cast a shadow on a lot of buildings (and according to [Jan Gehl](https://www.goodreads.com/book/show/8556291-cities-for-people), if out of the human scale reduce quality of the streetscape), utilities may need to be able to reach buildings, buildings with high variation in setbacks may provide an unaesthetic lack of uniformity, and small irregular lots can create issues with property rights.
+A tall building may cast a shadow on a lot of buildings or block views (and according to [Jan Gehl](https://www.goodreads.com/book/show/8556291-cities-for-people), if out of the human scale reduce quality of the streetscape), utilities may need to be able to reach buildings, buildings with high variation in setbacks may provide an unaesthetic lack of uniformity, and small irregular lots can create issues with property rights.
 However, all these restrictions either increase the average dwelling size or decrease the amount of dwellings per unit of land - both of which adds pressure to outward expansion that can be considered urban sprawl.

 Brueckner ([2011](https://www.jstor.org/stable/j.ctt5hhcnn)) explains using the monocentric city model how height restrictions affect outwards expansion pressure.